 Pyrrhic Victory: Ralph goes home with his medal, but it's not everything he thought it would be.
 He had to break a little girl's heart and his game is due to be unplugged, causing him to chuck the medal at the screen in disgust.
 Fortunately, the impact knocks the "Out of Order" sign loose and shows him how he can really be a hero.

 Race Lift: For the Japanese version, Minty Zaki, an Ambiguously Brown girl dressed in green, has been redesigned into a Japanese character resembling Candlehead, only wearing a pink kimono and with her hair done up in a bun.
 She is referred to as Minty Sakura in this incarnation.

-Ramp Jump: Glitch is seen jumping a large gap with her kart.
+Ramp Jump: Vanellope is seen jumping a large gap with her kart.

 Real Person Cameo: An unusual and ingenious case is with marine Markowski in the Polish dub version.
 Markowski is voiced by the lead singer of the legendary rock band named Perfect.
 The real name of the singer is Grzegorz Markowski.

 Reasonable Authority Figure: At times, King Candy is this - if a bit loony - approaching Ralph and pleading with him, explaining why Vanellope cannot enter the race because of the damage it would ultimately do to the game and Vanellope herself, namely, players seeing Vanellope glitching would have the arcade decommission their otherwise perfectly working machine.
 He has ulterior motives for not wanting her to race.

 Red Herring: M. Bison is the first character to ask Ralph if he's "going Turbo".
 This makes it look like he's referring to the "Turbo" update for Street Fighter II, but he's referring to a game character who abandoned his game, and who later turns out to be the main villain.